-Welcome to the stakeholder consultation and engagement process for the 2018-2019 budget for School District No. 43 (Coquitlam).
+Welcome to the stakeholder consultation and engagement process for the 2019-2020 budget for School District No. 43 (Coquitlam).

-We are the third largest school district in the Province of British Columbia, and as such we have a diverse population which includes young families, new Canadians, professionals and others who are choosing to locate here for the quality of life that includes a thriving public education system.
-Our student achievement levels continue to be exceptional and are among the top in Metro Vancouver and the Province.
+We are the third largest school district in the Province of British Columbia, and we have a diverse and growing population which includes young families, new Canadians, professionals and others who are choosing to locate here for the quality of life, that includes a thriving and successful public education system.
+Our student achievement levels continue to be exceptional and are consistently ablove the provincial average and near the top in all student outcome categories of all 60 school districts in BC.

-The Board of Education has again planned a consultative budget process for the 2018-2019 school year.
-The process will provide multiple opportunities for stakeholder input, starting in April 2018, once Ministry funding has been announced.
+The Board of Education has again planned a consultative budget process for the 2019-2020 school year.
+The process will provide multiple opportunities for stakeholder input, starting in April 2019, once Ministry funding has been announced.
 We appreciate all comments and input while we work closely with our partner groups within the confines of our contracts and available resources.
+To seek broad and thorough input, the Board has also engaged in a series of meetings with partner groups and made several presentations throughout the year to inform stakeholders about the budget.

-The Board is committed to transparency and certainty and has developed a stable and sustainable proposed budget for 2018-19.
+The Board is committed to transparency and certainty and has developed a stable and sustainable proposed budget for 2019-2020.
 Taxpayer Accountability Principles are an important aspect of practice adopted by the Board and staff in the preparation of the annual budget.
 The proposed budget will provide certainty to ensure long-term stability and sustainability.
 Through our Directions 2020 developed goals and objectives we are committed to helping students achieve success, enhancing learning through technology, and fostering a sustainable educational organization - all within a changing landscape of provincial funding.

 We invite you to learn about the budget process, engage in the consultation and contribute feedback.
 Help deepen our collective understanding and identify the challenges and opportunities.
-Share your ideas on how we can make the best use of the funds available for our children, families, employees and communities while advancing the School District towards our mission.
+Share your ideas on how we can make the best use of the limited funds available for our children, families, employees and communities while advancing the school district and sustaining our mission.
 Your input will help guide the Board's decisions and actions.